-Stewart began his career as an independent producer with projects like The Turtle - a documentary of the recreation of David Bushnell's Revolutionary War Submarine the first ever used in war.
+Stewart began his career as an independent film producer with projects like The Turtle - a documentary of the recreation of David Bushnell's Revolutionary War Submarine the first ever used in war.
 His broadcast career began in 1977 as a producer, at WTNH-TV in New Haven, where he received multiple Emmy nominations for the original series FIRST EDITION.

 Stewart joined ESPN in 1980 as one of the early pioneers of the company's development with over 33 years of service to ESPN and The Walt Disney Company.
 His content development and acquisition experiences include high-profile rights negotiations for premier world events, including The FIFA World Cup, T20 Cricket, The Olympics, The Pan American Games, and The UEFA Champions League.
 He was on the program executive team that developed the ESPY's.
 As an Emmy nominated producer, Stewart created or developed over 20 original series and multi-platform program concepts for network and syndication distribution.

-From 1985 to 1991, Stewart was director of program planning responsible for the direction and strategy for 8260 hours of live studio, remote, and recorded programming each year.
+From 1985 to 1991, Stewart was director of program planning responsible for the direction and strategy for 8260 annual hours of live studio, remote, and recorded programming each year.

-From 1991 to 1992, Stewart was director of programming, operations, and productions, ESPN International, where he launched the international edition of ESPN's award-winning program "SportsCenter."
+From 1991 to 1992, Stewart was director of programming, operations, and productions, ESPN International, where he spearheaded the launched the international edition of ESPN's award-winning program "SportsCenter."
 He created, designed, and supervised the development of ESPN's first network use of cutting edge' virtual set technology' – for the weekly series ''‘Football Weekend’'' and developed ESPN's production method of international multi-language program delivery providing distinctive language services in Spanish, Portuguese, Mandarin, and English.

 From 1992 to 1999, Stewart served as vice president, programming and development, ESPN International, responsible for the development and long-term strategy for ESPN's global family of networks.
 He also oversaw daily program scheduling and program development.

 From 1999 - 2008, Stewart was the company's most senior executive in Asia, including India, Oceania, the Pacific.
-He was the creator and an executive in charge of the content series "Legends of Cricket", Profiles of the Game's 25 Greatest.
+He was the creator and an executive in charge of the multi-media content series "Legends of Cricket", Profiles of the Game's 25 Greatest.

 From 2008 - 2013, Stewart was vice president and general manager, ESPN Caribbean and Maritime Media.
 Based in Miami.
-Responsible for affiliate sales and distribution, program development included the resurgence of West Indies T20 Cricket, the Heineken Caribbean Yacht race, the Trinidad, and Tobago Cycling race, and Super Bowl at Sea with Royal Caribbean Cruise Line.
+Responsible for affiliate sales and distribution, program development included the resurgence of West Indies T20 Cricket, the Heineken Caribbean Yacht race, the Trinidad, and Tobago Cycling race, and series of Super Bowl at Sea events with Royal Caribbean Cruise Line.

 SPEAKER AND ACADEMIC WORK